Tribunals have seen a 45% increase in cases relating to workplace banter, where an employee has felt they are being harassed/bullied in the workplace.

 - Act immediately by beginning an internal investigation for any reports of bullying or harassment following the ACAS code of practice.

 - Complaints must be taken seriously and cannot be ignored, dismissing claims as to the perception of them being workplace banter will leave the company in negative situations.

 Workplace investigations can be stressful situations for everyone involved, following the correct process is critical.
-Contact us today to speak to our HR consultants, who will guide you and reassure you that correct procedures are being followed when investigation bullying and harassment claims.
+Contact us today to speak to our HR consultants, who will guide you and reassure you that correct procedures are being followed when investigating bullying and harassment claims.

 Our HR team can also provide expert training on bullying and harassment in the workplace.